zig-republic/zig-republic/dagobah-charter.rst

     Responsible for coordinating recruiting efforts with the GL and CRO on The Republic Embassy server, ensuring recruits are prepared to meet our standards, and providing invites and orientation to new recruits upon joining Dagobah.

 Officer in Charge of Journalism and Morale: Energi Storm
-    Responsible for tracking roster development, squad and fleet arena performance, generating morale boosting media and farming goals to promote high participation from guild members, and assigning the @🐍Dagobah Dragonsnakes🐍 tag each month to members that met the previous month's farming goals.
+    Responsible for tracking player development, acting as editior-in-chief the Swamp Street Journal, and assigning the ``@🐍Dagobah Dragonsnakes🐍`` tag each month to members that met the previous month's farming goals.

 General Officers: Escobar, Adam3700
-    Responsible for assisting other officers in their duties as needed, especially ticket monitoring.
+    Responsible for assisting other officers in their duties as needed.

 General Rules
 =============